sunpy/sunpy/doc/source/guide/data_types/maps.rst

 5. Plotting
 -----------
-As is true of all of the SunPy data objects, the SunPy `~sunpy.map.GenericMap` object (and all of its instrument-specific subclasses) has its own built-in plot methods so that it is easy to quickly view your map.
+As is true of all of the SunPy data objects, the SunPy `~sunpy.map.GenericMap` object (and all of its instrument-specific sub-classes) has its own built-in plot methods so that it is easy to quickly view your map.
 To create a plot just type::